-Functionalized derivatives of dihydrofurans are currently in focus of synthetic organic chemistry.
-These structures are closely related to the ribose fragment of nucleosides, consequently, DNA and other ribose-tailored life-sustaining structures including diverse dehydro and deoxy sugars.
-Dihydrofuran scaffold is frequently met in natural products and pharmaceuticals.
-Pa As a typical illustration, 2,3-dihydrofuran ring is a fragment of diterpenoids (bicunningine A and B), isolated from a tree of traditional Chinese medicine used for the treatment of hernia, arthritis and strangury.
-Dihydrofuran derivatives are widely employed as versatile building blocks in synthetic organic chemistry.
-2,3-Dihydrofurans are recognized as precursors for the asymmetric synthesis of tetrahydrofurans.
-Strangury.
-Theteic approaches to 2,3-dihydrofurans involve the [4+1] cycloaddition of enones with diazo compounds, The [3+2] cyclization of aldehydes with $\beta$ -ketosulfides/ $\beta$ -ketosulfones.
-Draw the ring closing reaction of 1,3-dicarbonyl compounds with alkenes is efficient as well.
-Provided Provid
+Functionalized derivatives of dihydrofurans are currently in focus of synthetic organic chemistry.1-3 These structures are closely related to the ribose fragment of nucleosides, consequently, DNA and other ribose-tailored life-sustaining structures including diverse dehydro and deoxy sugars.4-6 Dihydrofuran scaffold is frequently met in natural products and pharmaceuticals.7-9 As a typical illustration, 2,3-dihydrofuran ring is a fragment of diterpenoids (bicunningine A and B), isolated from a tree of traditional Chinese medicine used for the treatment of hernia, arthritis and strangury.10 Dihydrofuran derivatives are widely employed as versatile building blocks in synthetic organic chemistry.11 2,3-Dihydrofurans are recognized as precursors for the asymmetric synthesis of tetrahydrofurans.12-16 Synthetic approaches to 2,3-dihydrofurans involve the [4+1] cycloaddition of enones with diazo compounds,^{17,18} the [3+2] cyclization of aldehydes with β-ketosulfides/β-ketosulfones.^{11,19-21} For this purpose, the ring closing reaction of 1,3-dicarbonyl compounds with alkenes is efficient as well.22-25 Cyclization of the but-3-yn-1-ols is also a method of choice for the synthesis of 2,3-dihydrofurans.26-29 Recently, a method for the preparation of functionalized 2,3-dihydrofurans by Sc(OTf)3- catalyzed cyclization of α -allylated 1,3-dicarbonyl compounds has been reported.11 The palladium-catalyzed reaction of aryl and heteroaryl bromides, chlorides, and nonaflates with α -allyl- β -ketoseters provides a ready access to functionalized 2,3-dihydrofurans.30

-Until now only a few examples of the reaction of carboxylic acids with acetylenes are known to finish at the addition step to give the functionalized 1,3-dienes and vinyl esters.
-These processes are usually catalyzed by transition-metal salts or complexes, e.g. silver and palladium acetate, (arene)(phosphine)ruthenium, $^{33,34}$ polynuclear transition-metal-sulfur complexes {palladium cuboidal cluster [PdMo3S4(tacn)3Cl][PF6]3}.
-To our knowledge, no basic catalysts have been successfully employed for the addition of carboxylic acids to acetylenes (except for the our works $^{36-42}$ ).
-Recently, naphthylcarboxylic acids and a number of heterocyclic (thiophene, $^{37}$ furan, pyrrole $^{39-40}$ ) carboxylic acids have been shown to be also efficient in this synthesis, for the heterocyclic carboxylic acids a microwave assistance and a higher temperature (100 °C) being required.
-The synthesis proves to be appropriate for some functionalized aromatic carboxylic acids (3-amino- $^{41}$ and 3-hydroxybenzoic acids).
+Until now only a few examples of the reaction of carboxylic acids with acetylenes are known to finish at the addition step to give the functionalized 1,3-dienes and vinyl esters.31-35 These processes are usually catalyzed by transition-metal salts or complexes, e.g. silver31 and palladium32 acetate, (arene)(phosphine)ruthenium,^{33,34} polynuclear transition-metal-sulfur complexes {palladium cuboidal cluster [PdMo3S4(tacn)3Cl][PF6]3}.35 To our knowledge, no basic catalysts have been successfully employed for the addition of carboxylic acids to acetylenes (except for the our works36-42).
+Recently, naphthylcarboxylic acids36 and a number of heterocyclic (thiophene,37 furan,38 pyrrole39-40) carboxylic acids have been shown to be also efficient in this synthesis, for the heterocyclic carboxylic acids a microwave assistance and a higher temperature (100 °C) being required.
+The synthesis proves to be appropriate for some functionalized aromatic carboxylic acids (3-amino-41 and 3-hydroxybenzoic42 acids).